ofelcan164/API/sections/files.md

 * `POST /files/<file_id>/duplicate` will create a duplicate of the file in a single destination folder.
 This duplicate behaves as a completely new file and is completely separate from the original file.

  You can choose to copy all metadata, tags/keywords, and IPTC fields or not.
-If you choose to not copy metadata (`"should_copy_metadata": false`) - the copied file will get the destination folder's default asset profile.
+If you choose to not copy metadata (`"should_copy_metadata": false`) - the copied file will get the destination folder's default file type.
  Here's an example JSON body:

  ```json